Apple’s Quarterly Earnings: Nothing Fancy, But Nothing Broken

 Apple doesn’t report unit sales or revenue numbers for the Apple Watch, lumping it in with “Other Products” that include accessories and AirPods.
 But the numbers suggest that Watch sales had a solid quarter.
 Total Other Products revenue for the quarter was $2.8 million.

 Above Avalon analyst Neil Cybart calculated that if Other Products revenue was close to $3 million for the quarter it would indicate that Apple sold more than 3 million Watches.
-If the revenue number had been closer to $2 billion, Watch sales were probably closer to 1 million units.
+If the revenue number had been closer to $2 billion, Cybart said, Watch sales would have probably been closer to 1 million units.

-Analysts were looking for signs that Watch sales sustained somewhat after a breakout holiday quarter in which the Watch may have sold as many as 5 million units worldwide.
+Analysts were looking for signs that Watch sales sustained somewhat after a breakout holiday quarter in which the wearable may have sold as many as 5 million units worldwide.
 A strong performance this quarter would suggest the Watch is making progress toward being a mass market product.

 Finally, Apple gave some encouraging guidance numbers for the June-ending quarter, predicting between $43.5 and $45.5 billion in revenue.